 Exercise doesn’t just improve your physical appearance, but it has a profound impact on your mental state.
-Exercise can improve our overall mood, energy levels, memory, sleep, and more recent research shows the proven natural benefits it can have in low-moderate levels of depression, anxiety and ADHD.
+Exercise can improve our overall mood, energy levels, memory, and sleep, and more recent research shows the proven natural benefits it can have in low-moderate levels of depression, anxiety, and ADHD.

 What happens to the brain when we exercise?

 When we exercise, natural neurotransmitters are released by the brain.
 These neurotransmitters consist of dopamine, serotonin, and endorphins – which promote feelings of happiness, euphoria, and reduced pain.
 These effects are artificially mimicked by particular anti-depressants and anxiety medication, prescribed to those who live with these disorders.
 Exercising therefore may help naturally boost the levels of these neurotransmitters in the body – reducing the need for certain medications over time.
 Consult your doctor before changing any medication you have been prescribed.

 Stress is common among most of us in society these days.
 The pace at which life flies by can lead to us feeling flustered, drained, tired, and overwhelmed.
 Exercise not only causes the release of the substances mentioned above, but it more simply can provide a healthy distraction for the brain – a period of time where we are taken out from our chaotic lives, and focused on the exact task at hand whether that is running, lifting weights, doing yoga…whatever it may be!
 By slowing down and removing ourselves from the constant inputs our brain receives throughout the day, we give our brain time to process what we need to do, and decisions that need to be made – without directly thinking about and stressing over them.